skillfulfox-hub/white-fox-desktop-starter-demo/README.md

-# 🦊 Blue Fox: Ultimate Desktop Starter Kit
+# 🦊 White Fox: Ultimate Desktop Starter Kit

 > **Note:** This is a **Public Documentation Repository**.
 The full source code, pre-configured Nx workspace, and production-ready sidecar orchestration are available exclusively through a commercial license.
 >